Skip to Content

 Serious and critical illness insurance covers you during your lifetime.
 It pays out a lump sum to you if you’re diagnosed with a serious illness that's covered under the policy.
 The illness may have a significant impact on your life, but it isn't life threatening.

-What’s the difference between income protection and serious and critical illness cover?
+What’s the difference between serious and critical illness cover and income protection?

 Income protection insurance often includes a wider range of illnesses covered.
 Rather than a one-off payout, it pays out a monthly salary.
 Income protection can also cover you for a longer period if you're unable to work.
 Because of this, income protection insurance is usually more expensive.